DERHAEUPTLING/contao-mobilecontent/README.md

 This extension lets you show or hide specific articles, content elements and frontend moduleson mobile or desktop devices.

 The extension is compatible with Contao 3 and 4.
+It works out of the box by recognizing the visitor user agent and displaying the appropriate content.
+For use with CDN that caches the pages you may want to enable a separate mobile domain though (see explanation below).

 ## Toggle the content